|Index|SAP Edge Integration Cell on SUSE

 Important

-If you want to use different versions of SUSE Linux Enterprise Micro, Rancher Prime, Rancher Kubernetes Engine 2 or Longhorn, make sure to check the support matrix for the related solutions you want to use: https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/
+To use different versions of SUSE Linux Enterprise Micro or SUSE Linux Micro, SUSE Rancher Prime, Rancher Kubernetes Engine 2, or SUSE Storage, make sure to check the support matrix for the related solutions you want to use: https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/

-For Redis and PostgreSQL, make sure to pick versions compatible to Edge Integration Cell, which can be found in https://me.sap.com/notes/3247839 .
+For Redis and PostgreSQL, make sure to pick versions compatible to Edge Integration Cell, which can be found at https://me.sap.com/notes/3247839 .

-Other versions of MetalLB or cert-manager can be used but may have not been tested.
+Other versions of MetalLB or cert-manager can be used, but they may not have been tested.

 3 Prerequisites